Introduction

 In iced, every widget has a specific type that enables further configuration using simple builder methods.
 The button

-method we can use to define the message it must
+helper returns an instance of the Button type, which has an on_press method we can use to define the message it must

 produce when a user presses the button: